 Admittedly, I am still coming to terms with my new body, but am trying to learn to love it and appreciate everything it has done for me and for Sophie.
 Giving myself grace isn’t something that comes easily for me, but every day I’m inching closer and closer to acceptance.
 My body felt so foreign after Sophie was born… I barely recognized myself and would often cry in the shower because even bathing myself just felt so different.
 It has taken time for me to come to terms with how things have changed, so if you are also struggling to adjust just know that you aren’t alone.

-I have found that other people are a lot more patient and kind than we give them credit for.
-This doesn’t include everyone of course, but most people are very sweet.
+I have found that most other people are a lot more patient and kind than we give them credit for.
+This doesn’t include everyone, of course, but majority of people are very sweet and understanding.
 It’s always so moving to me when a complete stranger offers to assist me when we’re traveling with Sophie.
 I recall what a brat I used to be when I was younger and how I would react poorly any time a baby started crying on a flight or in a public space and I’m honestly embarrassed by it.

 I have always known that I wanted to be a mom, but I don’t think I realized the sense of fulfillment and absolute joy that being a parent would bring for me.
 Sophie is everything I have ever wanted in a child and more — even better than I could have possibly dreamt.
 I love this motherhood journey more than I can ever possibly hope to express.
 It is hands-down both the most challenging thing and the best thing that I have ever done with my life.